laiambryant/TwitterBot/README.md

 >          500:INTERNAL SERVER ERROR

 ### Authentication
-At the time there is no autentication required, but in the future authentication could be certainly added
+At the time there is no autentication required, but in the future authentication should be certainly added

 ### Rate limit
 The only limit is how many requests the server can handle... not a very smart idea but time is limited.